 Just because you have a leadership position doesn’t mean you are leading.
 That’s a sobering thought.

-All of us who carry the responsibility to lead must be honest about the question, “Are you leading?”
+All of us who carry the responsibility to lead must be honest about the question, “Am I actually leading?”

 It’s so easy to be busy, work hard, even feel exhausted, and not actually be leading.
-In fact, in many cases the leader is working so hard and is so busy, they don’t realize they are not leading.
+In fact, in many cases a leader is working so hard and stays busy, they don’t realize they are not leading.

 (You don’t do every one of these every day, but they are all part of your leadership life.)

 - You know where you are going.

 - People are following you.

 - You are bringing change.

 - You are making decisions.